elunna/nerfhack-changelog/README.md

 * Instead of binary resistances where the player either has it or doesn't, the player gradually builds up their resistance from 0% to 100%.
 * When eating a corpse, player gains a percentage of certain intrinsics instead of the full intrinsic at once.
-* Percentage gained is based on the weight of the corpse; minimum being 2% and maximum at 50% (capped at 100%).
+* Percentage gained is based on the weight of the corpse; minimum being 1% and maximum at 25% (capped at 100%).
-* Although the maximum percent is 50%, the percentage is calculated by taking half as guaranteed, and rolling the other half.
-So, instead of a dragon granting 50%, it grants 25% + (d25)%.
 * Tins convey the same percentage from whatever they are made from.
 * You will always get a percentage intrinsic from each corpse eaten.
 * You receive all intrinsics that the corpse can convey if there are multiple intrinsics it can give (ie: eating a black pudding corpse grants a small percentage each of poison, cold, and shock resistance.)
 * Damage dealt/effects felt are adjusted based on the percentage intrinsic currently possessed.
 Damage reduction is rounded down, requiring slightly more resistance to be effective.
 * Gremlins steal half as much intrinsics (25 + d25)% instead of (50 + d50)%.
-This is because their intrinsic stealing attack can trigger anytime of day.
+Their intrinsic stealing attack can trigger anytime of day.
 * Cold traps and ice demons steal the same amount of cold resistance as gremlins.
 * Enlightenment always shows the partial percentage acquired for intrinsics.
 If you have an extrinsic source that will be displayed separately.